measure-sh/measure/docs/android/README.md

 > for your app to get results specific to your app.
 These numbers are published to provide
 > a reference point and are used internally to detect any performance regressions.

-Benchmarks results for v0.7.0:
+Benchmarks results for v0.9.0:

 * Adds 26.258ms-34.416ms to the app startup time (Time to Initial Display) for a simple app.
-* Takes 0.30ms to find the target view for every click/scroll gesture in a deep view hierarchy.
-* Takes 0.45ms to find the target composable for every click/scroll gesture in a deep composable hierarchy.
+* Adds 0.57ms for view-based layouts, and 0.65ms for compose based layouts to every gesture.

 ## Profiling